forza-dc/Ansible-Portfolio-Project/README.md

 - Postgresql, Nodejs and React parts has to be placed in docker container.

-- Your project manager wants the DevOps team to launch an EC2 for each postgresql, nodejs and react docker container.
-In addition, he asks to write three different playbook groups for this project.
+- Launch an EC2 for each postgresql, nodejs and react docker container.
+In addition, write three different playbook groups for this project.
     - First one is to write playbook to control all process for each worker instance separately.
     - Second one is to control all process in one playbook without using roles.
     - Third one is to control all process in one playbook using roles